StackVista/stackstate-docs/setup/cli/cli-sts.md

 ### Configuration options

-You do not need a configuration file to run the new `sts` CLI.
+You don't need a configuration file to run the new `sts` CLI.
 You can also configure the CLI through a combination of environment variables and flags.

 If multiple types of configuration are presented to the CLI the order of processing will be: